irfanhakim-as/linux-wiki/topics/discord.md

 1. Update Discord's `build_info.json` file.

-    If you are using the Flatpak version of the Discord client:
+   - If you are using the Flatpak version of the Discord client:

       ```sh
       sudo nano /var/lib/flatpak/app/com.discordapp.Discord/current/active/files/discord/resources/build_info.json
       ```

+      If you get an error stating that the directory does not exist, you might have installed the Discord Flatpak for the current user only (instead of the system).
+In that case, the correct path and command would be:

+      ```sh
+      nano ~/.local/share/flatpak/app/com.discordapp.Discord/current/active/files/discord/resources/build_info.json
+      ```

+      > [!TIP]
+      > App data for Flatpak apps installed for the whole system are stored in the `/var/lib/flatpak` directory, while app data for Flatpak apps installed only for the current user are stored in the `~/.local/share/flatpak` directory.

-    If you are using the Pacman (`yay`) version of the Discord client:
+   - If you are using the Pacman (`yay`) version of the Discord client:

       ```sh
       sudo nano /opt/discord/resources/build_info.json
       ```

 2. Update the `version` number to the latest version Discord expects you to update to (i.e. `0.0.22`):